ilyesbenaissa/VeHIDE-Dataset-Annotation-for-Object-Detection-COCO-Format/README.md

 pip install Pillow
 ```
 ## Dataset:
-You can [Download the VeHIDE dataset from Kaggle](https://www.kaggle.com/datasets/hendrichscullen/vehide-dataset-automatic-vehicle-damage-detection/data) and place the `images` folder and `coco_annotations.json` file in your project directory.
+You can [Download the VeHIDE dataset from Kaggle](https://www.kaggle.com/datasets/hendrichscullen/vehide-dataset-automatic-vehicle-damage-detection/data) and place them in the right directory. (check File Structure section below)

 ## Setup & Usage

 Follow these steps to visualize the dataset annotations.

 ### 1. File Structure